 But 1984 was a different world than 1954.
 In those three decades, the largest world powers — the United States and Soviet Union — never heeded calls to stop developing deadlier and deadlier nuclear weapons.
 They learned nothing from your rampage.
 Nuclear power is now a viable option for civilian energy.
 When you emerge here, it’s a global problem, and Japan (in this world) is stuck between the militant aggressions of the two superpowers who cannot understand why the solution isn’t simply nuking Tokyo.

 Additionally, the cities that once trembled beneath your feet now towered hundreds of stories above you.
 Gone are the wooden structures; Tokyo is a forest of steel and concrete.
-Destructible, but to see you dwarfed by skyscrapers brought home the tremendous changes in a relatively short period of time.
+Seeing you dwarfed by skyscrapers drives home the growth of Japan during the post-war period.

 Japan is presented as a country of flawed humans but one that also deploys advanced peacekeeping weapons designed in the event of another kaiju attack.
 Here, the Super X is armed with a special beam that refracts your atomic breath.
 It was a little silly — another reflection of pop culture at the time — but only the first in a series of crazy technologies that inevitably fail to stop you.